Top 8 Venture Capital Firms For Wealth Management Startups

 Image of Manhattan West - Top VCs in Wealth Management

-Manhattan West is a global strategic investment firm that operates as a hybrid family office and private equity firm.
-Their approach allows them to invest across a wide range of asset classes, from venture capital to real estate.
+Manhattan West is a Los Angeles-based global investment firm that operates with a hybrid model, combining a family investment office with private equity and venture capital arms.

-• Investment stages: Late Stage Venture, Private Equity, Venture
+• Investment stages: Late Stage Venture, Private Equity, Secondary Market, Venture

 • Geographical presence: Based in Los Angeles, California